hericlibong/beautifullF1/README.md

 ### 📊 See the Chart in Action

-You can view the animated race chart here: [Flourish Visualization](https://flo.uri.sh/visualisation/22260899/embed)
+You can view the animated race chart here: [Race Chart Viz](https://flo.uri.sh/visualisation/22260899/embed)

 ### ⚙️ Installation